nbariana/nbariana/README.md

 **A-ha** moments
 >1. to be honest
 >2. nothing has been
->3. an aha monent yet
+>3. an aha moment yet
 >
 **Two thing** that are still unclear
 >1. everything is still